Florida A&M University: Academics

-The university offers 54 bachelor's degrees, 29 master's degrees, one professional degree, and 12 doctoral degrees.
+The university offers 54 bachelor's degree programs, 29 master's degree programs, one professional degree, and 12 doctoral degree programs.
 It has 14 schools and colleges.
 Florida A&M also has an honors program for high-achieving undergraduate students who meet the high performance criteria.
-FAMU is a member school of the Thurgood Marshall Scholarship Fund.
+Florida A&M is a member school of the Thurgood Marshall Scholarship Fund.

-In 2012, FAMU implemented the Medical Scholars Program (MSP) in partnership with the Charles E. Schmidt College of Medicine.
-MSP is a pre-medical program designed to prepare academically talented undergraduate students for success in medical school and beyond.
-There is a cap of 10 freshmen accepted into this competitive four-year program each year.
+Florida A&M has nine fully funded, endowed, eminent-scholars chairs, including two in the School of Journalism and Graphic Communications, four in the School of Business & Industry, one in the College of Education, one in Arts and Sciences, and one in its School of Pharmacy.

-FAMU has nine fully funded, endowed, eminent-scholars chairs, including two in the School of Journalism and Graphic Communications, four in the School of Business & Industry, one in the College of Education, one in Arts and Sciences, and one in its School of Pharmacy.
+Florida A&M's law school is one of five in the United States where twice as many women enroll as men.

-Colleges and Schools
+Colleges and schools

 FAMU offers undergraduate and graduate degrees through the following colleges and schools: